panariellop/mathcad_auto/README.md

 | Retractable Ceiling Column 	| Ceiling           	| Medical      	| 400 	| 1.121 	| 1   	| 2.5 	| 1.5 	| 15 	| 75 	|    	|      	| 14  	| 14   	| 45    	|
 </br>
 <i>Note: Tags should be seperated by comma.
 All units are the default units indicated on the template file.</i>
-<li>Select your Mathcad template file.
+<li>Select your Mathcad template file for each mounting locaiton.
 I have provided one to help you get started (01_LPCH ERCP_Anchorage_Template.mcdx).</li>
 <li>If you want to save details about the report to a database, then click "Save to database?".</li>
 <li>Choose the database that you want to make an entry into.
 You can leave this field blank, and the software will automatically generate a database file saved to the same folder as the generated reports. </li>
 <li>Click the Previous or Next buttons to scroll the equipment listed in your excel file. </li>
 <li>Click the Calculate button to preview the output values.
-<li>Provide a file name and click the Generate button to generate a report for the equipment. </li>
+<li>Provide a file name and click the Generate button to generate a report for the equipment.
+You do not need to provide a filename if you are generating a report for all equipment entries.</li>
 <li>The application is processing your request when the button you clicked turns white.
 Please be patient - the Mathcad API is a little slow.</li>
 </ul>
 <b>Note: use the status indicator at the bottom of the screen to view important information about the application.
 It will indicate if files are saved properly and the proper information is entered.</b> </br>